Temple of Olympian Zeus, Athens: Roman era

-In 124–125 AD, when the strongly Philhellene Hadrian visited Athens, a massive building programme was begun that included the completion of the Temple of Olympian Zeus.
+In 124–125 AD, when the Philhellene Hadrian visited Athens, a massive building programme was begun that included the completion of the Temple of Olympian Zeus.
 A walled marble-paved precinct was constructed around the temple, making it a central focus of the ancient city.
 Cossutius' design was used with few changes and the temple was formally dedicated by Hadrian in 132, who took the title of "Panhellenios" in commemoration of the occasion.
 The temple and the surrounding precinct were adorned with numerous statues depicting Hadrian, the gods, and personifications of the Roman provinces.
 A colossal statue of Hadrian was raised behind the building by the people of Athens in honor of the emperor's generosity.
 An equally colossal chryselephantine statue of Zeus occupied the cella of the temple.
 The statue's form of construction was unusual, as the use of chryselephantine was by this time regarded as archaic.
-It has been suggested that Hadrian was deliberately imitating Phidias' famous statue of Athena Parthenos in the Parthenon, seeking to draw attention to the temple and himself by doing so.
+Hadrian may have been imitating Phidias' famous statue of Athena Parthenos in the Parthenon, seeking to draw attention to the temple and himself by doing so.

 Pausanias describes the temple as it was in the 2nd century: